 If you are interested in being notified should an adult Havanese become available please contact me.

-Meanwhile, click here for information about Tiger who is 16 months and available for adoption.
+Meanwhile, click here for information about Lily who is five years old and available for adoption.